-In lieu of a hard copy of the textbook in hand, students will need to bring either a phone, laptop computer, or tablet to class.
+In lieu of a hard copy of the textbook in hand, students will need to bring either a smartphone, laptop computer, or tablet to class.
 Whatever device they choose will be used to access their student websites, ebook library, and Jupiter Ed for in-class quizzes as well as for homework.
 A computer is best for homework.
 Students will also need to print readings at home on a weekly basis.

-Other supplies needed for class: 1 or 1.5 inch Binder with dividers Notebook paper

-Notebook paper Pen/Pencil Colored Pencils

-As of: 10/17/2023 Page 140 of 191

-Spanish Year II - MW - Del Toro

-Class #: 202 Teacher: Elsa Del Toro Grades: 9, 10, 11, 12, A

-Class Schedule: MW Class Time: 10:30 - 11:44

-Fee(s): Supply Fee

-\$70.00 \$40.00

-Description:

-Prerequisite: Spanish I at THEO.
+Your supply fee incudes access to websites, a journal to be distributed by the teacher, and physical novels for our growing library.
+Other supplies needed for class: 1 or 1.5 inch Binder with dividers Notebook paper Pen/Pencil in two colors Colored Pencils As of: 3/7/2024 Page 150 of 214 Spanish Year II - MW - Del Toro Class #: 202 Teacher: Elsa Del Toro Grades: 9, 10, 11, 12, A Class Schedule: MW Class Time: 10:30 - 11:44 Fee(s): Tuition Supply Fee \$80.00 \$40.00 Description: Prerequisite: Spanish I at THEO.
 As our program takes a unique approach, students coming into Spanish II from outside of THEO must have teacher approval.
-Spanish II Students pick up right where they left off with Teaching Proficiency through Reading and Storytelling.
+Spanish II students pick up right where they left off with Teaching Proficiency through Reading and Storytelling.
 Students engage in Comprehensible Interaction in Spanish during the majority of class time, which involves high-interest storylines, dialogue, songs, and games using strategically limited vocabulary and a variety of grammar structures.
 Participation is paramount in this class; students will enjoy giving 100% attention to the task at hand and be ready to just relax and have fun acquiring the language.
-Formative assessment takes place throughout each class, informing the teacher of students' comprehension level and confidence with the language so that the teacher knows where to give more input or present material differently as we go along.
-Summative assessments include quizzes and tests based on content, and will be given throughout the year on a weekly, monthly, and semester basis.
+Formative assessment takes place throughout each class, informing the teacher of student's comprehension level and confidence with the language so that the teacher knows where to give more input or present material differently as we go along.
+Summative assessments include quizzes and tests based on content and will be given throughout the year on a weekly, monthly, and semester basis.
 Grades are based on listening comprehension, oral proficiency, reading comprehension, written proficiency, and cultural proficiency (which includes class culture/participation).
-Spanish is best learned in person.
-Therefore, all students must attend in person.
-Remote learning is not an option for THEO Spanish classes.
+This class is in person on the THEO campus.
+Remote learning is not an option for in-person THEO Spanish classes (see MW online option for remote learning) FYI - parents will be asked to sign a media release as the class is occasionally recorded.
 Homework: